reeshuffled/reeshuffled.github.io/_posts/2023-10-16-Do-I-Use-My-Degrees?.md

 ---
 layout: article
-categories: Articles
-tags: ["College"]
+tags:
+- College
-title: "Do I Use My Degrees?"
+title: Do I Use My Degrees?
 slug: using-my-degrees
-description: "A reflection on whether or not my fields of study were \"useful\" and if I regret them."
+description: A reflection on whether or not my fields of study were "useful" and if I regret them.
-started_at: "2023-08-18 23:15:00"
+started_at: '2023-08-18 23:15:00'
+category: Garden
 ---

 ## Background